By Emilene Ostlind

 The second proven approach to address the volatility associated with the natural resource curse is to diversify.
 “Wyoming is the least diversified economy in the country, depending on how you calculate,” says Liu.
 Establishing additional economic sectors such as healthcare, manufacturing, technology, or others—each of which will respond to external shocks in different ways—can smooth out a volatile economy.
 But attracting new sectors to the state’s economy won’t stabilize revenues unless Wyoming also taxes them.
-As it stands, bringing new businesses or workers to Wyoming actually costs the state; the Wyoming Taxpayers Association calculated an average Wyoming family in 2020 paid about $3,770 in taxes and cost the state about $28,280 in public services.
+As it stands, bringing new businesses or workers to Wyoming actually costs the state; the Wyoming Economic Analysis Division, cited by the Wyoming Taxpayers Association, estimated an average Wyoming family in 2020 paid about $3,770 in taxes and cost the state about $28,280 in public services.
 Diversifying both the economy and state revenues (that is, creating new taxes) could help ease the pain of boom-and-bust cycles.

 But, one key take-away from the natural resource curse literature is that mineral extraction dependence interferes with a region’s ability to diversify economically.
 Any new economic sector that tries to establish must compete with the lucrative energy and mineral extraction industries for materials, infrastructure, labor, and possibly even funding.

 Another challenge is that resource dependence affects not only a region’s economy, but also its politics, according to natural resource curse studies.
 “I’ve been surprised recently … that the literature is continuing to find evidence of a political resource curse,” James says.
 That is, government officials and policy makers frequently accept both legal campaign donations and illegal bribes from natural resource industries.
 They in turn favor the industry over pursuit of wide-reaching economic security.
-In a 2020 paper looking at US states, James and co-author Nathaly Rivera found that, on average, “oil-rich US states are significantly more corrupt than their oil-poor counterparts, particularly during periods of high oil prices.”
+In a 2022 paper looking at US states, James and co-author Nathaly Rivera found that, on average, “oil-rich U.S. states experience more corruption than their oil-poor counterparts, but only during periods of high oil prices.”

 Wyoming leaders have made efforts to diversify both Wyoming’s economy and revenue structure for decades, to little avail.
 “The goal for the Wyoming Business Council is trying to diversify Wyoming’s economy starting 20 years ago,” says Liu.
 “But it’s not that easy.
 It takes resources, takes money, takes time.”